Colin Peek: Alabama

 Following the 2007 season, Chan Gailey was fired as Tech's head coach.
 When Paul Johnson was hired as the new coach for the Yellow Jackets, Peek knew his role in Johnson's triple option flexbone offense would be limited.
-He decided to transfer to Alabama who had just finished 7-6 in their first year under Nick Saban.
+He decided to transfer to Alabama who had just finished 7–6 in their first year under Nick Saban.

 Peek was forced to sit out the 2008 season due to the NCAA transfer rule.
 He was eligible to play in the 2009 Sugar Bowl, but he had to miss the game due to an injured foot.

 In 2009, Peek was a member of Alabama's first national championship team in 17 years.
 Peek recorded 26 receptions for 313 yards throughout the season.
 Three of Peek's receptions resulted in touchdowns.
 His third touchdown of the year came against Florida in the 2009 SEC Championship Game and was featured on the cover of the following week's Sports Illustrated issue.
 Peek caught at least one pass in 10 of 14 games.
 He did not record any catches in the 2010 BCS National Championship Game.

-NFL career
+Professional career

-After not being drafted, due to a previous injury discovered at the NFL combine, in the 2010 NFL Draft, Peek signed as a preferred free agent with the Atlanta Falcons.
+After not being drafted, due to a previous injury discovered at the NFL combine, in the 2010 NFL draft, Peek signed as a preferred free agent with the Atlanta Falcons.
 However, his agent later structured a medical release from the team during the 2010 season due to a playing-related injury.